 Like this article?
 Sign up for our Daily Digest to get Tablet Magazine’s new content in your inbox each morning.

-Adi Schwartz is an independent Israeli journalist and researcher.
+Adi Schwartz is an Israeli scholar and author.